trackingplan/trackingplan.js/README.md

 ### Add the script to your site

-Installing Trackingplan is simple, just paste this snippet high in the `<head>` of your site:
+Installing Trackingplan is simple, just paste the following snippet on top of the `<head>` of your site:

-**Warning: This minified example is only for demo purposes.
-Replace it with the latest version before distributing.**
+**Warning: This minified example is only for documentation purposes.
+Replace it with the latest version provided during signup before distributing.**

 ```javascript
 <script type="text/javascript">